Scott Peterson To Appear For Resentencing Hearing Wednesday In San Mateo Court

-SAN MATEO (CBS13/AP) — Scott Peterson will be in a San Mateo County courtroom Thursday expected to be resentenced to life without parole for killing his wife, Laci Peterson, and the couple’s unborn son in 2002.
+SAN MATEO (CBS13/AP) — Scott Peterson will be in a San Mateo County courtroom Wednesday to be resentenced to life without parole for killing his wife, Laci Peterson, and the couple’s unborn son in 2002.

 Wednesday’s hearing is expected to be brief but could be emotional, with statements from some family members of 27-year-old Laci Peterson, who was eight months pregnant when she was killed carrying the boy the couple planned to name Connor.

-Up to 16 of her family and friends are to be seated in the jury box, and up to 16 of his supporters elsewhere in the courtroom.READ MORE: DUI Suspect Crashes 300-Feet Down Steep Embankment In Auburn
+Up to 16 of her family and friends are to be seated in the jury box, and up to 16 of his supporters elsewhere in the courtroom.READ MORE: California Plans To Be Abortion Sanctuary If Roe Is Overturned

 Prosecutors say they expect either written or spoken statements from Laci’s mother, Sharon Rocha, and her brother and sister, Brent Rocha and Amy Rocha.